Hands on FutureTech

 Adenine Synthesis in a Model Prebiotic Reaction – a high school lab experiment

 Led by high school teacher Lakshmi Anumukonda, the Center published a lab experiment teaching TLC techniques in the contexts of origins of life chemistry, adenine synthesis in particular.
 The experiment was published in the Journal of Chemical Education.
 Download the experiment here.

 Arts and Sciences in the Classroom

 We have been fortunate enough to work with our artist collaborators to create experiences specific for high school audiences.
-Click here to download Group Intelligence for your classroom The team behind The Encyclopedia Show has held several workshops for students to teach them to use poetry to explain difficult subjects – using the chemical origins of life as their material.
-Finally, our animator collaborator, Jon Perry, has created a video entitled "Can Science Explain the Origins of Life?" that has been used in classrooms across the country.
-We will be presenting some of these activities at the National Science Teachers' Association conference in 2015.
+The educational version of Group Intelligence is available for download here.
+The team behind The Encyclopedia Show has held several workshops for students to teach them to use poetry to explain difficult subjects – using the chemical origins of life as their material.
+We have also prepared coloring sheets from prints about the origin of life developed with Greg Bada.

 International Year of Chemistry – Day of Science

 In collaboration with DeKalb County Schools in Georgia and Emory University, the CCE held a celebration of the International Year of Chemistry for 250 high school chemistry students and their teachers in 2011.
 The event contained demonstrations, a poster session given by Emory undergrads & graduate students, a panel on careers in chemistry, and a small science theater production by Out of Hand Theater on the chemical origins of life.